scylladb/scylladb/docs/cql/cqlsh.rst

 CQLSh: the CQL shell
 --------------------

-cqlsh is a command line shell for interacting with Cassandra through CQL (the Cassandra Query Language).
-It is shipped with every Cassandra package and can be found in the bin/ directory alongside the Cassandra executable.  cqlsh utilizes the Python native protocol driver and connects to the single node specified on the command line.
+cqlsh is a command line shell for interacting with ScyllaDB through CQL (the Cassandra Query Language).
+It is shipped with every ScyllaDB package and can be found in the ``bin/`` directory.
+In addition, it is available on `Docker Hub <https://hub.docker.com/r/scylladb/scylla-cqlsh>`_ and in the `Python Package Index (PyPI) <https://pypi.org/project/scylla-cqlsh/>`_.

+cqlsh utilizes the Python native protocol driver and connects to the single node specified on the command line.

+See the `scylla-cqlsh <https://github.com/scylladb/scylla-cqlsh>`_ repository on GitHub for usage examples.

 Compatibility
 ^^^^^^^^^^^^^

-cqlsh is compatible with Python 2.7.
+cqlsh is compatible with Python 3.8 - Python 3.11.

-In general, a given version of cqlsh is only guaranteed to work with the version of Cassandra that it was released with.
-In some cases, cqlsh may work with older or newer versions of Cassandra, but this is not officially supported.
+A given version of cqlsh is only guaranteed to work with the version of ScyllaDB that it was released with. cqlsh may work with older or newer versions of ScyllaDB without any guarantees.

 Optional Dependencies